Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Emotion detection, the cornerstone of affective computing \citep{picard2000affective}, is highly relevant to psychology and political science, among other disciplines, since stable emotional patterns in-part define an individual's personality, and targeted emotions outline the political stances she has.
 Additional application domains for the task include emotional contagion \citep{bail2016emotional} and human factors behind economic markets \citep{bollen2011twitter,nguyen2015topic}.

 Expert-labeled emotion detection datasets are not common.
 We evaluate emotion detection with weakly labeled Twitter data from \citet{saravia2018carer}, which uses \citeauthor{plutchik1980general}'s 8 emotional categories: \textit{anger, anticipation, disgust, fear, joy, sadness, surprise,} and \textit{trust}.
-This is one of the three most recognized discrete emotion models, besides Paul \citeauthor{ekman1999basic}'s 6-category model and the 22-category model of \citet{ortony2022cognitive}.
+For example, the following sentence would express \textit{fear}: \begin{quote} I started the steroids on Saturday and I had some really bad side effects, like my eyes started feeling weird. \end{quote} Plutchik's model is one of the three most recognized discrete emotion models, and it is also used in our later Emotion Summarization Task (\S\ref{subsub:covid_et_summarization}).

-\subsubsection{\task{Figurative Language}}
+\subsubsection{Figurative Language}

 Figurative expressions are where the speaker meaning differs from the utterance's literal meaning.
-Recognizing figurative language is a first step in understanding literary \citep{jacobs2018makes} and political texts \citep{huguet-cabot-etal-2020-pragmatics}, detecting hate speech \citep{lemmens-etal-2021-improving} and identifying mental health self-disclosure \citep{iyer2019figurative}.
+Recognizing figurative language is a first step in understanding literary content \citep{jacobs2018makes} and political texts \citep{huguet-cabot-etal-2020-pragmatics}, detecting hate speech \citep{lemmens-etal-2021-improving} and identifying mental health self-disclosure \citep{iyer2019figurative}.